- Helpful Tips

 School rates are only available to teachers leading pre-booked trips (not available to students doing self-guided trips).
 Bookings must be made online a minimum of five days in advanced. (click here for the school booking form).

 Nurseries, preschools, playgroups and daycares do not qualify for school rates.
-These may qualify for our Group Prices.
+These may qualify for Group Prices.

 Guides, Scouts, and other uniformed groups do not qualify for school rates.
 These may qualify for our Group Prices.